 Mouse (she/ her/ it) is a new-ish teacher with a passion for teaching beginners and improvers the more fluid, less technical side of rope.
 Basing her teaching in body manipulation, movement and connection, she is leaning into her role as a rope educator, and enjoys creating safe learning spaces that help others to access connections and feelings through rope.
 Mouse is a staunch advocate for body and racial diversity in the rope and kink scenes, and will die on the Rope-is-for-Everyone hill.
-Recently, she started working with Eroticnoire to create Shibari Noire: a monthly rope jam and beginners class open only to those from Black and Caribbean diaspora and other people of colour.
+At the beginning of 2023 she began working with Serotonin to collaborate on monthly rope jam and class open only to those from Black and Caribbean diaspora and other people of colour.

 Email firstname.lastname@example.org for more info, availability and rates.

 Petite Pretzel (she/ her) is a rope switch from New York.
 She has taught shibari at Anatomie Studio London since 2019, as well as abroad for Athens Shibari in Greece, Eurix (European Rope Exchange) in Germany and Shibari Camp in Sweden.
 She has performed live for Edinburgh Rope Showcase, Drawn to Rope London, Rabbithole Club, Athens Shibari and Fox Badge.
 Her commercial rigging includes music videos, art gallery installations, fashion photography and full-length film.
 She lives in Bethnal Green with her cat, who loves ropes just as much as she does.

 * Charli XCX and Christine + the Queens, “Gone” (2019): https://www.youtube.com/watch?v=chSZCtLrgz8

 * Cody Frost, “Don’t Worry Your Secret’s Safe With Me” (2022): https://www.youtube.com/watch?v=yDhyjMDsvvQ